Acústico MTV: Titãs: Song information

 Apart from tracks taken from every album by the band until then (except for Tudo Ao Mesmo Tempo Agora (1991) and Domingo (1995)), the album and DVD featured four new songs: "Os Cegos do Castelo", "Nem 5 Minutos Guardados", "A Melhor Forma" and "Não Vou Lutar"; each is sung by each of the vocalists of the band's line-up at the time (respectively, Nando Reis, Sérgio Britto, Branco Mello e Paulo Miklos).
 "A Melhor Forma", "Nem 5 Minutos Guardados" and "Não Vou Lutar" were composed long before the album (the two former were originally planned for Õ Blésq Blom) and were resurrected for this release.

-Originally, only one new track would appear and the band chose "Os Cegos do Castelo"; later, however, Reis said this generated some discomfort so they decided to have one new track for each vocalist.
+Originally, only one new track would appear and the band chose "Os Cegos do Castelo"; later, however, Reis said this generated some discomfort (particularly with Branco Mello and Sérgio Britto) so they decided to have one new track for each vocalist.
+Originally, Marisa Monte would guest perform on "Os Cegos do Castelo" and this was indeed recorded, but she ended up performing on "Flores".
+"Os Cegos do Castelo" was set to be the album's third single, after "Pra Dizer Adeus" and "Flores", but 89 FM Radio played "Nem 5 Minutos Guardados" and the label decided to leave "Cegos" as the fourth and last single.
+Singer Maria Bethânia was invited to sing on "Miséria", but ended up cancelling her performance.

 "Go Back" is featured in the album as a Spanish language version created by Martin Cardoso for Os Paralamas do Sucesso and to which Britto added some verses by Pablo Neruda in a spoken part.
 He did something similar on "Homem Primata", this time with some verses by Bob Marley.
 The version of "Prá Dizer Adeus" was chosen for radio airplay.
 In the first shows (including the ones recorded for the releases), "Bichos Escrotos" and "Polícia" consisted of short, virtually a cappella jingles by the band singing with the audience, but they eventually earned their own, full versions.

 In a 2014 interview, Reis explained that, unlike what many people believed, "Os Cegos do Castelo" makes no reference to Titãs, but to his relation with cocaine: "There are subliminal messages about this topic [Reis' relation to drugs] in many other songs of mine.
 "Cegos no castelo" is one of them. [...]
 It's much about my blindness, my isolation.
 The castle is a place where metaphorically I encastled myself."
 One of the song's chord was inspired by "King Midas in Reverse", written by Graham Nash and released on the live album 4 Way Street by Crosby, Stills, Nash & Young, which Reis was listening to a lot back then.